A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Proofs

-\begin{lemma} Let $\Gamma:D^5\to D^3$ be the map $(x_1,x_2,x_3,x_4,x_5)\mapsto(\phi_1,\phi_2,\phi_3)$ where and $f_1, f_2$ are continuous functions.
+\begin{lemma} Let $\Gamma:D^4\to D^3$ be the map $(x_1,x_2,x_3,x_4)\mapsto(\phi_1,\phi_2,\phi_3)$ where and $f_1, f_2$ are continuous functions.
 Then, there exists a unique solution $(\phi_1,\phi_2,\phi_3)\in D^3$ to the integral system and the mapping is continuous in the Skorohod topology.
-That is, if $(x_1^n,x_2^n,x_3^n,x_4^n,x_5^n)\to(x_1,x_2,x_3,x_4,x_5)$ in $D^5$, with $(x_4,x_5)\in C^2$ then $\Gamma(x_1^n,x_2^n,x_3^n,x_4^n,x_5^n)\to\Gamma(x_1,x_2,x_3,x_4,x_5)$ in $D^3$ as $n\to\infty$. \end{lemma}
+That is, if $(x_1^n,x_2^n,x_3^n,x_4^n)\to(x_1,x_2,x_3,x_4)$ in $D^4$, with $x_4\in C$ then $\Gamma(x_1^n,x_2^n,x_3^n,x_4^n)\to\Gamma(x_1,x_2,x_3,x_4)$ in $D^3$ as $n\to\infty$. \end{lemma}

-{\textbf{Sketch of the proof of Lemma \ref{Volterraintegral}:}} The existence and uniqueness are guaranteed by Theorems $1.1$, $1.2$, $2.2$ and $2.3$ in \cite{miller1971nonlinear} when $x_1,x_2,x_3\in C$.
+\begin{proof} The existence and uniqueness are guaranteed by Theorems $1.1$, $1.2$, $2.2$ and $2.3$ in \cite{miller1971nonlinear} when $x_1,x_2,x_3\in C$.
 The case $x_1,x_2,x_3\in D$ is an immediate extension of the proof of these four results using the metric of Skhorohod's topology.